 The primary objective of these professional crime rings is to steal from retail organizations for the purpose of turning retail products into financial gain, rather than for personal use.
 Typically coordinated under well-planned procedures and rules, organized retail crime can operate on a local, regional, national or international scale.
 These intricate criminal operations are responsible for tens of billions of dollars in losses each year that can devastate a retail business.

 Operations can cover a spectrum of possibilities from simple to extremely complex; involving organizers, boosters, fencing operations, re-packagers, and even illegitimate wholesale operations.
-Members are often recruited and well-trained, with each collaborator having a specific role to fill in the operation.
+Members can be recruited and well-trained, with each collaborator having a specific role to fill in the operation.
 Sophisticated techniques may be used, to include advanced communications and the latest technology.
 Working together, teams can steal thousands of dollars worth of merchandise from multiple retailers in a single day.

 Organized retail crime is not a new challenge, but one that may have been referred to by different names over the course of retail history.
-For many years, there have been theft groups that have moved from store to store and market to market, stealing large quantities of goods and selling product through a variety of venues.
+For many years, there have been theft groups that have moved from store-to-store and market-to-market, stealing large quantities of goods and selling product through a variety of venues.
 This is no different than what we’re facing today in many respects.
 However, while the basic concepts may be the same, the execution—and the potential consequences—have been greatly magnified.

 What Is Organized Retail Crime: Defining the Problem

 With the reach and sophistication of these networks, the advancements in technology, the potential profitability of the illegitimate venture, and the diverse ways that they can impact the retail business, today’s professional criminals are attacking retailers with a voracious appetite.
 They are highly motivated and mobile, and the ability to resell or move product has climbed to an unprecedented level through both physical locations and online marketplaces.